Office of the Dean of the College

-Internships for credit are automatically evaluated on a Credit/No credit basis.
-If a student wishes the internship to be graded s/he must petition the Dean of the College within the first two weeks of the semester.
-You should write a brief petition letter to Dean Boyle explaining why you feel your internship should be graded (including: where you are doing your internship, what you are doing during the semester).
-Submit your letter to the Dean of the College Office, Room 206, Geography Building, together with a supporting letter written by your Faculty Advisor, who should include what assignments he/she will use as a basis for determining your grade.
+Internships for credit are automatically evaluated on a pass/fail basis.
+If a student wishes the internship to receive a letter grade s/he must petition the Dean of the College within the first two weeks of the semester.
+You should write a brief petition letter to the Dean explaining why you feel your internship should be graded (including: where you are doing your internship, what you are doing during the semester, and why a letter grade is important to you and your future).
+Submit your letter by email to the Dean of the College Office, together with a supporting letter written by your Faculty Advisor, who should include what assignments he/she will use as a basis for determining your grade.

 One of Clark's special features is the option of designing your own major.
 A student-designed major is not appropriate for every student.
 The guidelines for the student-designed major are stringent and require that you conceptualize and plan your major thoroughly and carefully.
 All final proposals must be approved by Dean Kevin McKenna, Senior Associate Dean of the College.

 - You must have a cumulative GPA of at least 3.0 to apply for a student-designed major.

 - Three faculty members from different departments must be willing to provide their expertise and guidance as you pursue a student-designed major.

 - As with all Clark majors, a student-designed major must have at least eight required courses that form an intellectual whole.

 - You will be expected to design a capstone experience for this major.